 The temple of Murudeshwar is built out of granite in age-old Dravidian style architecture.
 It is believed that when the demon God Ravana was unable to carry the Atma-Linga (the soul of Lord Shiva, that was supposed to make him immortal and indestructible) to Lanka, he got furious and uprooted it.
 With all the force, he threw the pieces of the Atma-Linga in four different directions.
 Murudeshwar is one such place where a piece of Atma-Linga fell.
 Murudeshwar temple was constructed by Shiva devotees in the very same place where the Atma-Linga fell.
 Hence, it is revered as a place with high sacred value.

-Another famous landmark in Murudeshwar is a 22-storey tall Rajgopuram.
+Another famous landmark in Murudeshwar is a 22-story tall Rajgopuram.
 It is a huge tower-like structure usually constructed at the entrances of temples.
 The Rajgopuram adjacent to Murudeshwar temple is also built in Dravidian style and is the second tallest Hindu temple entrance tower in the world.
 The best part is that it is equipped with an elevator and at a nominal fee, tourists can get to the 18th floor of the Rajgopuram.
 I can’t even start describing the incredible views that one gets from the top.
-It provides breath-taking panoramic view of the Murudeshwar town on one-side and the Shiva statue with endless sea in the backdrop on the other.
+It provides a breath-taking panoramic view of the Murudeshwar town on one side and the Shiva statue with the endless sea in the backdrop on the other.